yangdanny97/yangdanny97.github.io/_posts/2023-12-29-freelancing.md

 ## Advertising

-I didn't really advertise these services except by putting a line in my Github README saying people could message me if they wanted to pay me to do something, but I don't think anyone reached out to me through those channels.
-I did get clients who found me on Upwork but reached out to me directly via email for various reasons, but the bulk of my contracts were directly through Upwork.
+I didn't really advertise these services except by putting a line in my Github README & my blog saying people could message me if they wanted to pay me to do something, but I don't think anyone reached out to me through those channels.

+I did get clients who found me on Upwork but reached out to me directly via email for whatever reason, but the bulk of my contracts were directly through Upwork.

 ## Working With Clients